 - a.
-Adequate amounts of feed and potable water must be stocked for the journey for all the animals being transported, with a reserve enough for at least 5 days for unforeseen circumstances.
+Adequate amounts of feed and potable water must be stocked for the journey for all the animals being transported, with reserves enough for at least an additional 5 days for unforeseen circumstances.
 If the ship does not have sufficient potable water storage capacity, it must have an adequate and functional desalination system. - b.
+Contingency plans must be prepared in advance for instances where additional feed and water beyond what is available on-board is needed. - c.
 Feed must be kept fresh, dry and mould-free, and in a specifically allocated room.
-Spoilt or contaminated feed must be detected and discarded in a suitable manner, in line with applicable international and local legislations. - c.
-Water hoses must be checked before departure and recorded that they are in working condition. - d.
-Feed and water supply systems must be checked daily during the day and night to ensure they are functional. - e.
+Spoilt or contaminated feed must be detected and discarded in a suitable manner, in line with applicable international and local legislations. - d.
+Water hoses must be checked before departure and recorded that they are in working condition. - e.
+Feed and water supply systems must be checked daily during the day and night to ensure they are functional. - f.
 Where automated systems are used, back-up plans must be available in case of a malfunction of the automatic feeding or watering systems.

 7.4.
-Selection of animals at farm of origin and during loading
+Selection of animals at farm/feedlot of origin and during loading